sanyaade-webdev/oink/README.markdown

 Only run tests matching this filter, which will be converted to a regular expression automatically.
 Example: `(base|player)\.spec\.js`.

+*This currently only works when using the built-in server.*

 #### root

 The root directory of your project.
-Your library and test files should be accessible from this directory. **Required.**
+Your library and test files should be accessible from this directory. **Required, unless `url` is set.**

+#### url

+The URL of an existing server to use for running tests. **Required, unless `root` is set.**

+An example use case would be loading a test page through a Rails 3.1 server, allowing you to use Sprockets for depedency management.

 ## Custom Adapters